 Repeated failure by an individual to respond to support offered within school and/or by external agencies in order to turn behaviour round and improve behaviour choices, could lead to one or more high order sanctions being put into place.
-These include shadowing members of the Senior Leadership Team for a period of time, fixed term exclusions, being placed on a governor contract, a managed move to a partner secondary school, alternative provision or being placed on a Pastoral Support Programme (PSP).
+These include shadowing members of the Senior Leadership Team for a period of time, suspensions, being placed on a governor contract, a managed transfer to a partner secondary school, alternative provision or being placed on a Pastoral Support Programme (PSP).

-A PSP involves being placed on a 16 week support programme.
-The student is supervised by a member of the Senior Leadership Team daily.
-A member of the Governing Body will attend the initial meeting as well as interim and final review meetings, along with parents and any representatives from external agencies who have been involved.
+A PSP involves being placed on a 16-week support programme.
+The student is supervised by a member of the Senior Leadership Team daily who will attend the initial meeting as well as interim and final review meetings, along with parents and any representatives from external agencies who have been involved.
 A pupil only does one PSP.
 If the behaviour of the pupil remains unacceptable, the pupil will be referred to a Governor Disciplinary Panel and a parenting contract will be negotiated and signed.
 Failure to modify behaviour can lead to permanent exclusion.

-11. Off-site behaviour
+11. Off-Site Behaviour